radishland/radish/README.md

 The problem is that it overlooks all the interactions and side effects.
 For example, what happens when a user clicks a button that logs a message?

-Interactions are **effects**, and a side-effects are interactions with the environment.
+Interactions are **effects**, and side-effects are interactions with the environment.
 By contrast, Radish embraces effects and models fullstack applications as the handling of various effects:

 $$\mathrm{Fullstack} = \mathrm{handle\ effects}$$

-This formula generalizes the traditional one: $\mathrm{state}$ management is an effect (`get` and `set` operations), and data loading also is an effect (`load` operation).
-And this approach extends the traditional approach as it also captures server operations like validation, request handling, DB queries etc. as well as build operations, IO handling etc; all of which are effects.
+This formula contains the traditional one: state management is an effect (`get` and `set` operations), and data loading also is an effect (`load` operation).
+And this formula extends the traditional approach as it also captures server operations like validation, request handling, DB queries etc. as well as build operations, IO handling etc; all of which are effects.

-Radish is built around this idea, and provides a model on the backend with a complete [effect system](#effect-system), and on the frontend with [scoped handler registries](#scoped-handler-registry).
+Radish is built around this idea, and provides a model for effects and handlers on the backend with a complete [effect system](#effect-system), and on the frontend with [scoped handler registries](#scoped-handler-registry).

 ### Modeling effects for the web